J24681357/gtfbotfithusim/files/manual.md

    - Completing 1st place in all races will give you a Gold Reward, ranging from bonus credits to mystery cars!
 Find more information about the pre-race screen in the next section.

 3. Each level requires a certain license that you must obtain in the License Center (**/license**).
 For each license, there are a certain amount of license tests that you need to complete.
    - Completing Bronze in each license test will grant you a license that will unlock more races and features.
 This will test your skills after earning a sufficient amount of experience points.

 4. In **/career**, there are special events that will take your career experience to a wider level with many bonuses, challenges, and excitement.

-#### Pre Race / Pre Session Screen
+#### Pre Race And Pre Session Screen
  1. In the pre-session menu, there are different buttons and menus before staring the session.
 As detailed:
    - Change Tires (drop-down menu) - Selects eligible tires from your garage car to use
    - Start - Starts the race/session (Pressing the button twice will exit you from the session as the initial button press will change it to an "Exit" button)
-  - ... - Toggle between grid details and the track information screen
+   - Grid/Session Details - Toggle between grid details and the track information screen
-- Optimal tire usage - Auto equips the most suitable tires in appropriate weather conditions.
+   - Optimal Tire Usage - Auto equips the most suitable tires in appropriate weather conditions.
 Note that if this option is off, the tire grade will be unchanged throughout the whole session.
-2. When you start, there will be a timer to wait until the session finishes and return your results. - The timer will progress in real time.
+2. When you start, there will be a timer to wait until the session finishes and return your results.
+   - The timer will progress in real time.
 3. While the race is in progress, you can view the race progress in the embed including the grid, current position, and track information.
    - You can also view the status of your session by using **/status**, to receive the message link and time remaining of the session.
 4. When a race/session is completed, you will be notified via ping and the results will appear containing:
    - Final position
    - Points earned (Championships & Drift Trials only)
    - Total points (Championships only)
    - Credits earned
    - EXP earned
    - Mileage driven

 5. Credits & Experience points are valued more in Career and Seasonal Events than other modes.
-On the contrary, license tests are valued less.
+On the contrary, license tests are valued significantly less.

 ## Experience Points System
 1. Throughout the GTF game, you can earn experience points from career, arcade, license tests, seasonal events, etc.